LOST-STATS/lost-stats.github.io/Presentation/Tables/Cross-Tabulation.md

 # Cross Tabulations

+A cross-tabulation is a table that shows the relationship between two or more variables.
 While more complex models are incredibly important, it is just as useful to quickly understand and present a basic picture of your data.
 This is where cross-tabulations come in handy, they simplify the data by creating subgroups which can be interpreted at a smaller and more granular scale.

-A cross-tabulation is one of the most rudimentary forms of analysis there is.
+A cross-tabulation is one of the more rudimentary forms of analysis there is.
 When presenting data for initial qualitative and quantitative analysis it is important to show how distribution of responses and distribution of groups work in the dataset.
 This can allow you to immediately see where deeper analysis can be used and the patterns within the data.
 They are specifically useful in both market research and population surveys.

 ## Keep in Mind

-- For percentages tabyl will default to a large number of significant figures.
+- For percentages, tabyl will default to a large number of significant figures.
 It is important to remember format it to the desired number of decimals.

 ## Also Consider